-Contrary to what that nagging internal critic may say, treating yourself with kindness and patience does not make you lazy.
-It may feel challenging at first, but train your mind to speak to you with the compassion and understanding that you would give to a friend and watch how it inspires and motivates you over time.
+Contrary to what that nagging inner critic may say, treating yourself with kindness and patience does not make you lazy or selfish.
+It may feel challenging at first, but train your mind to speak to you with the compassion and understanding that you would give to a friend, and watch how it inspires and motivates you over time.

 2. End the Blame Game